-No, students are not permitted to interview at a clinical center that they were previously denied placement.
+No, students are not permitted to interview at a clinical center where they were previously denied placement.

-How many students can a clinical education center take?
+How many students can a clinical site take?

-The number of students completing clinical education at each center is set by the programmatic accreditation agency (JRCDMS) and the Diagnostic Medical Sonography Programs must adhere to its decision.
-Some of the facilities that the Diagnostic Medical Sonography Programs use may also be affiliated with other diagnostic medical sonography programs and therefore, may not be available for clinical education routinely.
-Typically, each clinical education centers accepts one student.
+The number of students completing clinical education at each center is set by the programmatic accreditation agency (JRCDMS) and the Sonography Programs must adhere to its decision.
+Some of the facilities that the Sonography Programs use may also be affiliated with other sonography programs and therefore may not routinely be available for clinical education.
+Typically, each clinical site accepts one student.